foundriesio/gateway-containers/README.md

 # Foundries IoT Gateway Containers

-## docker-compose Quick Start
+## Docker Compose Quick Start

-To quickly configure your a device running the Linux microPlatform as an IoT gateway that communicates with our demonstration servers located at https://mgmt.foundries.io, you can use the included docker-compose file.
+To quickly configure your a device running the Linux microPlatform as an IoT gateway that communicates with our demonstration servers located at https://mgmt.foundries.io, you can use the included docker-compose files.

 Usage:
 ```